 What if I can’t relax?
 What can I do about it?

 If you are finding it difficult to relax during the relaxing part of the hypnosis session, then you may need to change a few things.
 You may want to lie down and clear your mind for a little while before you start the session.
 You will want to create a relaxing place where you will not be interrupted.
-Be aware of any thoughts that are distracting you and turn your attention away from them while practicing hypnosis.
+Be aware of any thoughts that are distracting you and turn your attention away from them while practising hypnosis.

 What if I fall asleep during the hypnosis session?

 Your subconscious mind will do all the listening.
-You may be in a deep state of hypnosis, but you will not be asleep, you may remember some of the suggestions or none at all from you conscious mind, but your subconscious mind will remember all suggestions, emotions and ideas.
+You may be in a deep state of hypnosis, but you will not be asleep, you may remember some of the suggestions or none at all from your conscious mind, but your subconscious mind will remember all suggestions, emotions and ideas.

 Will I have free will?